Coro agent specifications

 Memory usage

-On average, memory usage by the Coro Agent is about 400 MB, varying with ongoing scans or access to large files.
+The Coro Agent typically uses about 400 MB of RAM, varying with ongoing scans or access to large files.
 Memory demand increases during on-access scans or when processes access multiple files, such as during folder copying, due to the necessity of loading these files into memory.

 Disk I/O operations